Pilot-tone assisted 16-QAM photonic wireless bridge operating at 250 GHz: DSP and experimental arrangement

-The complete experimental arrangement used in the transmissions is shown in Fig.~\ref{ExpArr}.
-For digital signal generation, four $2^{11}$ de Bruijn bit sequences were mapped into the 5 GBd 16-QAM symbols using Matlab.
-For SSB-C signal generation, after applying a root raised cosine (RRC) filter with a roll-off factor of 0.1, the signal was up-converted to a frequency of 3.25 GHz, giving a guard band (GB) between tone and signal of 500 MHz and a total passband bandwidth of 6 GHz.
-The resultant waveforms after applying the transmitter DSP were uploaded to an arbitrary waveform generator (AWG) operating at 50 GSa/s.
-The two signals generated in the AWG were time-aligned with two phase shifters and electronically amplified before being fed to the optical modulator.
-At the CO, an external cavity laser (ECL\#1) emitting at a wavelength of 1551 nm was used for data modulation.
-A single mode fiber (SMF) with a length of 10 km was used to connect the CO to the Tx RAU.
-The optical signal received at this unit was combined with an optical tone at a wavelength of 1549 nm (giving a frequency separation between the two optical signals of around 250 GHz) from ECL\#2, which was also used for the Rx RAU to simplify the system.
-After optical amplification and filtering, the two optical tones were fed into an unpackaged uni-travelling carrier photodiode (UTC-PD) by means of a lensed fiber.
-Horn antennas with a gain of 25 dBi were used for both transmission and reception and placed at 0.24 m from each other.
-A pair of Teflon lenses with a diameter of 5 cm and a back focal length of 63.2 mm were inserted between the two antennas (separation between lenses was around 10 cm) to increase the collimation of the THz beam.
-Such lens diameter gives a theoretical maximum gain of around 42 dB---according to $G = (4\pi S)/\lambda^2$ where G is the gain, S is the area of the lens, and $\lambda$ is the wavelength of the electromagnetic wave and corresponding to the diffraction-limited lossless case \cite{Pozar2012MicrowaveEngineering}---which results in a total 84 dB gain for the two lens-antenna pairs.
-Note, however, that, due to the short transmission distance used in the experiment, a link budget calculation using the Friis formula would give unrealistic results \cite{Friis1946SimpleFormula}.
+Horn antennas with a gain of 20 dBi were used for both transmission and reception.
+A pair of PTFE lenses (diameter of 5 cm and focal length of 7.5 cm) separated by 10 cm were inserted between the two antennas to increase the collimation of the THz beam.
+Such lens diameter gives a theoretical maximum gain of around 42 dB---according to $G = (4\pi S)/\lambda^2$ where G is the gain, S is the area of the lens, and $\lambda$ is the wavelength of the electromagnetic wave (corresponding to the diffraction-limited lossless case \cite{Pozar2012})---which results in a total 84 dB gain for the two lens-antenna pairs.
+Note, however, that, due to the short transmission distance used in the experiment, a link budget calculation using the Friis formula would give unrealistic results \cite{Friis1946}.